-It requires a hot, fresh and bubbly “straight out of the oven” look, which disappears in a very short time.
+It requires a hot, fresh and bubbly “straight out of the oven” look.
+This disappears in a very short time.
 It can take only a few minutes before the pizza becomes cold, congealed and greasy.
 Nobody will want to eat a pizza that looks sad in the pictures.

 You need to be organized and plan everything in advance.
-From your lighting to having your pizza base and toppings ready.
+Have everything ready – from your lighting to your pizza base to the toppings.

 Once the pizza comes out of the oven, you have a very short window to get the shot.
 I recommend that you prepare an extra pizza to use as a stand-in while you get your lighting right.

 Once you like how your shot is looking, replace the stand-in with the “hero”.
 This is the pizza that is meant to be in the final shot.

-How to Edit Pizza Photography for a Natural Look
+1. Edit Your Pizza Photos for a Natural Look

 The aim of food photography is for your subjects to look as natural as possible.
 After all, you’re selling food; it needs to appeal to the senses and look appetising.
 You shouldn’t make the pizza look different from what the guests can eat in reality.

-Colour is such an important part of food photography.
-You need to have total control of it–something a preset can’t give you.
+Color is such an important part of food photography.
+You need to have total control of it.
+This is something a preset can’t give you.

 Presets can create strange and unnatural colour tones.
 These are especially obvious in the shadows and highlights.

-If you have taken care with your lighting, you most likely will not need to do a lot of post-production.
+But, if you have taken care of your lighting, you will not need to do a lot of post-production.

 When you’re editing, punch up the vibrance instead of your saturation.
-Work individually with the colour sliders in Lightroom to give your pizza photography a natural boost.
+Work individually with the colour sliders in Lightroom to give your pizza images a natural boost.

-A few tweaks is all you need to take your pictures from decent to fabulous.
+A few tweaks are all you need to take your pictures from decent to fabulous.